openstack-archive/fuel-plugin-scaleio/doc/content/guide.rst

 Plugin configuration
 --------------------

 #.
-Go to the Settings tab and scroll down to "ScaleIO Fuel Plugin" section.
+Go to the Settings tab and scroll down to "ScaleIO plugin" section.
 You need to fill all fields with your preferred ScaleIO configuration.
-If you don't know the purpose of a field you can leave it with its default value.
+If you do not know the purpose of a field you can leave it with its default value.

     .. image:: images/settings.png
        :width: 80%